 Director of Design and Analysis

 Chelsea Benning is the Director of Design and Analysis for Pacific Market Research.
-Along with John Cell, Chelsea heads up the Custom Research Department at Pacific.
+Along with John Cell, Chelsea heads up the Custom Insights Division at Pacific.
 With a tenure in marketing research that stretches over the last twenty years, Chelsea has discovered that research is not only a science, but an art, and that the combination of these two disciplines allows research to go beyond data and numbers to deliver insights that drive impactful change.
 Because of this passion, experience and knowledge; Chelsea’s insights help companies not just grow, but evolve.

 Chelsea began her career at a boutique research firm in the Pacific Northwest.
 Since then Chelsea has been the driving force behind over 1000 marketing research projects, and has managed and implemented over 10 million dollars in marketing research dollars.